383 books about Rome and 31

 Harvard University Press, 2012

-Our image of the Roman world is shaped by the writings of upper-class intellectuals.
-Yet most of the material evidence we have—art, architecture, household artifacts—belonged to artisans, merchants, and professionals.
-Roman culture as we have seen it with our own eyes is distinctly middle-class and requires a radically new framework of analysis.
+Our image of the Roman world is shaped by the writings of Roman statesmen and upper class intellectuals.
+Yet most of the material evidence we have from Roman times—art, architecture, and household artifacts from Pompeii and elsewhere—belonged to, and was made for, artisans, merchants, and professionals.
+Roman culture as we have seen it with our own eyes, Emanuel Mayer boldly argues, turns out to be distinctly middle class and requires a radically new framework of analysis.

 Ancient Mystery Cults